 Suppose someone you love has recently experienced a miscarriage, stillbirth, or pregnancy loss, and you’re searching for ways to support them.
 Even as a close friend, it can feel difficult to know what to do or say when it comes to helping someone else through the grieving process.

-While pregnancy loss may seem to be relatively “common” (with miscarriages happening in about 10 to 20 percent of known pregnancies), it can still be an isolating and difficult time for those going through it, no matter what trimester the loss happened in.
+While pregnancy loss may seem to be relatively “common” (with miscarriages happening in about 20 percent of known pregnancies), it can still be an isolating and difficult time for those going through it, no matter what trimester the loss happened in.
 Some reasons for this can be lack of acknowledgement, validation, or support from those around them.

 Acknowledging a grieving friend’s miscarriage is more than sharing your condolences, convincing them to go to a support group, or bringing by a meal the first few days after the loss happened.
 Although those things can help, there are things you can do as a friend to support the grieving parent that can help them feel heard and validated with their own feelings.